shanthan98/Flames/README.md

 - Ready for Streamlit deployment

 ##  How It Works
-1. Removes common characters from both names
-2. Counts remaining letters
-3. Uses FLAMES logic to determine relationship
+- Uses FLAMES logic to determine relationship

 ##  Run Locally